 Luckily, the 30C comes with frost protection, which is designed to keep the boiler ticking over at a few degrees, just enough to stop the condensate pipe (and other parts) from freezing.
 This means avoiding a boiler lock-out and expensive repair bills.

 Glow Worm Boiler Installation Cost

-In our opinion, your options are:
+In our opinion, your options are (costs for boiler only):

 - Glow worm (around £850-900)

 The cost savings compared to an Ideal just aren’t enough to make me want to buy a Glow Worm.
 Ideal are good boilers and have 2-years extra warranty (and 5-years extra on their heat exchangers — a good deal, since a replacing faulty heat exchanger is typically a pricey affair).

 With Heatable now offering Worcester boiler installation so cheap, that’s where we’d be heading, and picking up a 10-year warranty in the process.